-Home Instead partners with Parkinson's UK
+Home Instead partners with Parkinsons UK

-With Parkinson’s the brain cells that make dopamine start to die.
+Parkinson's causes the brain cells that make dopamine start to die.
 Some symptoms are treatable, but the drugs can have serious side effects.
 The condition gets worse over time and there’s no cure at the present time.

-Speaking about working with Parkinson’s UK, Home Instead CEO, Martin Jones said: “We want people to be able to live their life well at home, where they feel most comfortable.
+Home Instead CEO, Martin Jones said: “We want people to be able to live their life well at home, where they feel most comfortable.
 This is absolutely possible for someone who is living with Parkinson’s.

-“By sharing our sector expertise with Parkinson’s UK we hope that families will realise that they do have a choice when it comes to care and that quality home care can really make a difference to people’s lives.
+“By sharing our sector expertise with Parkinson’s UK we hope that families will realise that they do have a choice when it comes to care and that quality home care can really make a difference to people’s lives."

 “This type of partnership between third and private sectors presents a really exciting dynamic as we look to shape the future of care and support.”